It was a rough start to the year for about 6,000 households in Belmont and Jefferson counties.

-The Belmont County EMA has a list of churches, social halls, and fire departments they call upon in times of crisis to open their doors as emergency warming shelters.
+The Belmont County EMA has a list of churches, social halls and fire departments they can call upon in times of crisis to open their doors as emergency warming shelters.

-Others are in Martins Ferry, Barton, St. Clairsville, and Sunset Heights.
+The others are in Martins Ferry, Barton, St. Clairsville and Sunset Heights.